 Page Speed Optimisation: Understanding Its Importance

-In today’s fast-paced digital world, page speed optimisation is a critical factor in ensuring online success.
-Among the many elements influencing user experience, page speed—or how quickly a webpage loads—is one of the most crucial.
-Not only does it impact user satisfaction, but it also directly affects search engine rankings.
+In today's fast-paced digital world, page speed optimisation is critical for online success.
+Of the many factors shaping user experience, page speed is one of the most important.
+It is how quickly a webpage loads.
+It affects both user satisfaction and search engine rankings.

-This guide explores the intricacies of page speed, why it matters for search engine optimisation (SEO), and actionable steps to improve it.
-Additionally, by the end, you’ll have a comprehensive understanding of how to make your website faster and more efficient.
+This guide explains how page speed works, why it matters for search engine optimisation (SEO), and the steps to improve it.
+By the end, you'll know how to make your website faster and more efficient.

 What Is Page Speed?

-Page speed, also known as load speed, refers to the time it takes for the content on a webpage to load completely.
-However, it’s not a singular measurement.
-Instead, it consists of multiple metrics that evaluate the various stages of page loading.
+Page speed, also called load speed, is the time it takes for a webpage's content to load fully.
+It isn't a single measurement, though.
+It is made up of several metrics that track the different stages of page loading.

 Key metrics include: